Submitting a public comment? Why??

 "I am strongly opposed to this proposal, as it is currently stated.
 The consequential threat to gender affirming care would be very harmful.

 "A special exemption should be created for testosterone and androgen treatment in cases of gender dysphoria and gender incongruence.
-Furthermore, testosterone ought to be removed from the list of controlled substances.
+Furthermore, testosterone ought to be removed from the list of controlled substances."These changes would then protect telehealth prescriptions that are crucial to transgender health and well-being for many members of the LGBTQ+ community.

 "This proposal, as currently written, would require in-person visits for an individual to fully access hormone therapy for gender dysphoria, and those visits can be difficult to accomplish for people living outside major cities, some disabled people, and anyone who struggles to take time off work to visit a doctor's office that is far away.
 Transgender patients who live rurally, have disabilities hindering travel, or who fear outing and harassment need access to lifesaving telemedicine.